dsa-ntc/birminghamdsa.github.io/_pages/our-work.md

             <h2>Queer Socialists Section (QUEERSOC)</h2>
             <h5>Co-Chairs: Lillian C. (they/them) and Oliver O. (he/she/they)</h5>
             <hr>
-            <p>Birmingham DSA QUEERSOC Section serves as a formation to advocate and build power for our Queer-identifying members.
+            <p>Birmingham DSA Queer Socialists Section (QUEERSOC) serves as a formation to advocate and build power for our Queer-identifying members.

             <p>To pursue this mission, we affirm a collective gathering space for QUEERSOC socialists in Birmingham and Tuscaloosa to grow, find support, organize, and take action.